The Celtic Goldsmith at The Johnnie Armstrong Gallery

 The Museum receives no funding or official support.
 The generosity of friends and patrons have made this venture possible by allowing the custodianship of artefacts, many highly important, which have never been on display publicly before.

-With the short term loan of Mary's prayer chair and related artefacts secured, this is the first time this treasure has been on public display – and the first time it has returned to Scotland in over 400 years.
+The long term loan of Mary's prayer chair and related artefacts have been secured, this is the first time it has been on public display – returning to Scotland in 2024 for the first time in over 400 years.

 Tour times are available as below, Monday to Saturday (closed Sunday)